 Pitch 1: 5.9.
 A really nice cruise up some stone that has cleaned up amazingly.
 Head directly up from Lunch Rock following bolts to a ledge with a small bush and anchors.
 A popular single pitch outing and perhaps thats why this pitch has cleaned up so nicely.
 70 feet.

 Pitch 2: 5.9 "The Hand Traverse".
 This pitch traverses hard right above a feature that looks strikingly like a hand from afar.
-Climb engaging rock about 100 feet to the right over the top of several single pitch routes that start from the base.
-You will pass several anchors ( For the routes "Ring Finger", "Dedo Grande", and "The Pod") and could stop almost anywhere and belay.
+Climb engaging rock about 100 feet trending to the right over the top of several single pitch routes that start from the base.
+You will pass several sets of anchors ( For the routes "Ring Finger", "Dedo Grande", and "The Pod") and could stop almost anywhere and belay.
 I recommend continuing all the way until you have to make a few moves vertically (crux) to reach the anchors for the route "The Pod".
-You will be perched at a nice small ledge at the base of a short right facing corner on the left side of the belay.
+You will be perched at a nice small ledge at the base of a short right facing corner.
 130 feet.

 Pitch 3: 10a.
-Stem up the corner off the belay (crux) move right out onto easier ground and follow easy climbing up to a belay on a good sized ledge about 50 feet below the large roof looming above you.
+Stem up the corner off the belay (crux) move right out onto easier ground and follow easy climbing up to a belay on a good sized ledge about 50 feet below the large roof.
 75 feet.

 Pitch 4: 10c "The Roof Traverse".
 Stem up the corner off the belay and reach the left side of the large roof.
 Climb right out onto the face under the roof and solve the tricky slab crux (hint: there are some hidden holds).
 Then climb into the corner formed at the right side of the roof (long slings useful to prevent rope drag) and make a long rightward traverse across the face heading to a common anchor in a small alcove about 30 feet right of the terminus of the roof.
 120 feet.